Early Action vs. Early Decision: How to Choose

 Do You Have a Clear Top-Choice College?

 If you’re committed to attending your dream college and it offers an early decision plan, then you’ll likely benefit from applying early decision.
-If, however, you have multiple top-choice schools and you’d be happy to attend one of several colleges on your list, applying early action or regular decision would arguably be the better choice.
+However, if you have multiple top-choice schools and you’d be happy to attend one of several colleges on your list, applying early action or regular decision may be the better choice.

 Are You a Competitive Applicant?